-Traffic court judges in Camden, Gloucester, Salem, and Cumberland Counties understand that lots of people get tickets while passing through their towns from other states.
-That is why they often allow someone to "plea by affidavit."
+Traffic court judges in Southern New Jersey understand that lots of people get tickets while passing through their towns from other states and often cannot appear in their courts.
+Doing so would involve a great expense of time and money.

-How Can I Resolve the Ticket Without Appearing?
+How Can I Resolve the Ticket Without Appearing in Court?

+For most traffic matters, you can "plea by affidavit."
 What does that mean?
-Well, it means that your lawyer can appear in court on your behalf and negotiate a plea with the prosecutor on your behalf.
-For example, he could knock a speeding ticket down to an Unsafe Operation or "no point" charge.
+Well, it means that your lawyer can appear in court on your behalf and negotiate a plea with the prosecutor.
+For example, he or she could knock a speeding ticket down to an Unsafe Operation or "no point" charge.

 This is not to say that this will happen in every instance.
 Some judges are more strict on what constitutes too far away to appear.
 If the court is in Camden, across the Delaware river from Philadelphia, and you live in a Philly suburb, he or she may still require you to appear.
 Others just do not allow it.

 It is also not available with more serious charges, like drunk driving.
 Anything that can result in license (or driving privilege) suspension or jail time requires an appearance.

 Thus, although it is common practice to enter a plea by affidavit, and you probably won't have to, you should always assume you have to appear unless your attorney tells you otherwise.